jazdal/jazdal/README.md

 - 👋 Hi, I’m @jazdal
-- 👀 I’m interested in learning how to code.
+- 👀 I’m in the process of learning how to code.
-- 🌱 I’m currently learning Web Development and Python.
+- 🌱 I’m currently deep into learning Web Development (HTML, CSS, JavaScript) and Python.
 - 💞️ I’m looking to collaborate on coding activities or projects that can help advance my learning in Python and coding in general.
 - 📫 How to reach me... email me at jazdal.md@gmail.com.